 In this case, you want to update your resume and LinkedIn profile and start networking with people.

-The good news is updating your resume should be easy since you have detailed notes on the work you have been doing for the past year.
+The good news is updating your resume should be easy since you have detailed notes on the work you have been doing recently.

 When you are offered a new job, be sure to negotiate your starting salary to you don’t miss out on money.

-And if your current company offers you a large salary increase to stay, think long and hard about it.
+And if your current company offers you a large raise to stay, think long and hard about it.